crazy-giraffe-software/dmxdemonstrator/hardware/control-pro/README.md

   - [Digikey 732-11617-ND](https://www.digikey.com/product-detail/en/w%C3%BCrth-elektronik/705820170/732-11617-ND/7681962)
   - [Mouser 710-705820170](https://www.mouser.com/ProductDetail/Wurth-Elektronik/705820170?qs=wr8lucFkNMUaK6Cwpwjx5Q%3D%3D)

 The rainbow LED kit includes 1 red and one green LED for the data and clock.
 However, there are 3 sets of data and clock LEDs on the three boards.
-Also, there are 2 LEDs to verify detection of the control-pro, one on each board.
-These LEDs are included in the control-pro online parts list [here](https://www.sparkfun.com/wish_lists/160543).
+Also, there are 2 LEDs to verify detection of the Control Pro, one on each board.
+These LEDs are included in the Control Pro online parts list [here](https://www.sparkfun.com/wish_lists/160543).

 ### Cable and Connector